UCL/simstock/docs/source/simstockqgis.rst

 Therefore if you want to save any changes you've made to the database, you can backup the `Simstock-Database.gpkg` file.
 This file, if present, will be reloaded when the cwd is set in the future.
 This file can also be shared with others.

-.. _Important config settings:

-Important config settings
+.. _Weather file:

+Weather file
 -------------------------
-There are two vital pieces of information that need to be specified in order for the simulations to perform correctly.
-These only need to be specified once and the settings will be saved, unless the project requires these to be changed.
+The weather file is a vital piece of information that need to be specified in order for the simulations to perform correctly.
+This must be in the format `.epw`; this is a commonly used format for weather data.
+These can be found freely available online, covering many locations around the world.
+The `.epw` file must be saved in the cwd, and the name of the file must be specified in the config file.
+This only needs to be specified once and the settings will be saved, unless the project requires these to be changed.

 Open the `config.json` file by clicking on the link in the plugin interface.
 The following settings must be specified:

-*  **CRS:** Coordinate reference system for the current project (default: `epsg:27700`).
 *  **epw:** Name of the weather epw file used for simulations.
 The specified file must be located in the cwd.
-The epw file is a commonly used format for weather data; these can be found freely available online, covering many locations around the world.

 For information about the other settings in the config file, see: :ref:`Config`.